 - Rapidly and concurrently advance our clinical oncology product candidates in multiple tumor types.
 We intend to pursue the fastest feasible pathways to approval and to address large, underserved markets.
 We are developing product candidates that we believe could address disease specific challenges which are not currently being met by existing therapies.
-We are currently enrolling a Phase 2a clinical trial of margetuximab in metastatic breast cancer for which we expect to have results in 2014.
-We anticipate commencing a Phase 3 potential registration clinical trial of margetuximab in advanced gastroesophageal cancer in the second half of 2014.
-We are currently enrolling the dose-expansion portion of a Phase 1 clinical trial of MGA271 as a single-agent in the treatment of 45 patients with solid tumors.
+We are currently enrolling a Phase 2a clinical trial of margetuximab in metastatic breast cancer for which we expect to have results in late 2014.
+We plan to commence a Phase 3 potential registration clinical trial of margetuximab in advanced gastroesophageal cancer in the second half of 2014.
+We are currently enrolling three dose-expansion cohorts in a Phase 1 clinical trial of MGA271 as a single-agent in the treatment of 45 patients with solid tumors.
 In addition, we are currently optimizing multiple DART therapeutics as candidates for clinical development.
-We anticipate that we will begin Phase 1 clinical trials of MGD006, our first DART candidate, in the first half of 2014, and MGD007, our second DART candidate, in the second half of 2014. - Leverage collaborative relationships.
+We anticipate that we will begin Phase 1 clinical trials of MGD006, our first DART candidate, in the second quarter of 2014, and MGD007, our second DART candidate, in the second half of 2014. - Leverage collaborative relationships.
 We have multiple programs in development under our collaborations and are working closely with our collaborators to advance these programs.
 We believe that these collaborations help to validate and rapidly advance our discovery efforts, technology platforms, and product candidates while providing significant funding to advance our pipeline and access to the development and commercial expertise of our collaborators.
 To facilitate the capital-efficient development and commercialization of our proprietary programs, we intend to enter into additional collaboration agreements with biopharmaceutical companies.
 We anticipate that we would structure these collaborations in ways that would allow us to retain development and commercialization rights in key markets.

 - Create new product candidates that combine the potency and target selectivity of our DART and Fc Optimization technologies with small molecule and toxin conjugation technologies.
 We are working with several companies to combine their proprietary linkers and drug conjugates with our monoclonal antibodies and our DART molecules.
 Our goal is to identify and further develop new clinical product candidates, either antibody-drug conjugates, or ADCs, or DART-drug conjugates, through these research efforts. - Establish commercialization and marketing capabilities in the United States.
 We have retained commercialization rights in the United States for our clinical stage programs as well as the three DART programs that we are developing in collaboration with Servier.
 We intend to build a targeted specialty sales force and marketing capabilities in the United States to commercialize our product candidates that receive regulatory approval. - Strengthen our leadership position in fully integrated antibody engineering and development capabilities.
 We have built a powerful and fully integrated set of capabilities that are critical to our ability to discover, optimize and develop antibody-based therapeutic product candidates in a rapid and efficient manner.
-We currently manufacture the drug substance for all of our product candidates at our manufacturing facility.
+We currently manufacture the drug substance for all of our product candidates at our manufacturing facility, which we intend to expand in order to increase our production capacity.
 We intend to build on our technology platforms, methods and know-how that together comprise our capabilities in order to expand our product pipeline.
-Our goal is to file one or more new investigational new drug applications, or INDs, annually for the next several years.
+Our goal is to file one or more new INDs annually for the next several years.
+With the net proceeds from this offering, we intend to advance two previously undisclosed oncology DART-based product candidates to IND submission and to initiate clinical testing in 2015.